williballenthin/python-evtx/README.md

 Dependencies
 ------------
-python-evtx was developed using the 2.7 tag of the Python programming language.
+python-evtx works on both the 2.7 and 3.x versions of the Python programming language.
 As it is purely Python, the module works equally well across platforms.
-The code does not depend on any modules that require separate compilation.
+The code does not depend on any modules that require separate compilation; however, if you have lxml installed, its even nicer.

-python-evtx is not yet Python 3 compatible; however, I do not expect a port to be particularly painful.

 python-evtx operates on event log files from Windows operating systems newer than Windows Vista.
 These files typically have the file extension .evtx.
 Version 5.09 of the `file` utility identifies such a file as "MS Vista Windows Event Log".
 To manual confirm the file type, look for the ASCII string "ElfFile" in the first seven bytes: